Collapsar0615/Collapsar0615.github.io/_tabs/about.md

 ---
 Hello,everyone!😊

-Here is **Collapsar** (Ma Tao),and now I am a master majoring in Theoretical Physics at the University of Chinese Academy of Sciences.My research interest is mainly about
+Here is **Collapsar** (Ma Tao),and now I am a master majoring in Theoretical Physics at the University of Chinese Academy of Sciences.My research interests focus on gravitational theory, particularly gauge/gravity duality and its applications, as well as various aspects of black hole physics.
-**General Relativity & Quantum Cosmology**.

 ## Academic Background
 - **Sep 2024 - Future:**